 Another fun wine is their 2011 Flux Rosé made from Carignan and Grenache – some of the vines are 80+ year old head pruned from a vineyard in Mendocino County.
 The juice sees just a kiss of the skins before pressing giving it its delicate pink color.
 This wine was fermented in neutral oak – aromatically it shows both raspberry and strawberry – it is a clean, light and balanced rosé.

 Acha is Spanish for “hatchet” and all the wines made under this label show two crossed hatchets on the bottle.
 The 2008 Acha is a unique Tempranillo based blend – it is dark in the glass and reveals an interesting mix of aromas including dark cherry, ripe blackberry and cassis.
 It is a ripe and expressive nose – blackberry and more cherry show on the palate.
 The finish has good length with well structured tannins and notes of toasted oak that linger.

 The 2009 Collide is aptly named – a collision of varietals you normally don’t see blended together – Petite Sirah, Tempranillo, Graciano, and a small amount of Cabernet Sauvignon.
 This wine has a very unique and interesting nose – somewhat musty, earthy and with dark fruit aromas present.
 Its the softest of the red wines we tried up front but quickly gains good structure that is present in all of Mark’s red wines.

-Mark Herold Wines are distributed nationally in select states including Texas, which has been on of their most popular markets.
+For a short while, Mark Herold operated two tasting rooms in downtown Napa – this one and the Reserve Room by Mark Herold.
+The Reserve Room has since closed.
+Mark Herold Wines are distributed nationally in select states including Texas, which has been one of their most popular markets.
 You can also purchase direct.
 For more information visit: www.markheroldwines.com